kstenerud/technicalsourcery/blog/content/posts/line-lengths.md

 plot "/dev/stdin" u (hist($1,width)):(1.0) smooth freq w boxes lc rgb"#2a9d8f" notitle
 ```

-I'm setting the min to 70 since I'm only interested in the longer lines, and capping at 150 because some code generators create lines thousands of characters long.
-I've found in my experience that line lengths greater than 120 or so are harder to scan.
+I'm setting the min to 70 since I'm only interested in the longer lines, and capping at 150 because I probably have code-generated code in there somewhere, and some code generators create lines thousands of characters long.

+Aside: I've found in my experience that line lengths greater than 120 or so are harder to scan.
 Probably this has something to do with how our eyes focus.
 That said, the odd long line doesn't really bother me if it's done to preserve the structure in an eye-scan friendly way.

 To invoke, we generate line count data the same as before, but send it to gnuplot instead: